SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 #### Planned

-##### Breaking change in the Application API - blocking the ability to change application key and contextPath
+##### Breaking change in the Application API - the ability to change the application key and contextPath will be blocked

 As of release 10.16+, it will no longer be possible to change the contextPath and the key of an application.
 This is a breaking change and API requests trying to update the values of these application properties will fail.